kernelorg-mirror/linux_kernel_git_kvms390_linux/Documentation/virt/kvm/api.rst

 :Architectures: s390
 :Parameters: none
-:Returns: 0 on success, -EINVAL if hpage module parameter was not set
+:Returns: 0 on success, -EINVAL if cmma is enabled, or the VM has the
-	  or cmma is enabled, or the VM has the KVM_VM_S390_UCONTROL flag set
+	  KVM_VM_S390_UCONTROL flag set

 With this capability the KVM support for memory backing with 1m pages through hugetlbfs can be enabled for a VM.
 After the capability is enabled, cmma can't be enabled anymore and pfmfi and the storage key interpretation are disabled.
-If cmma has already been enabled or the hpage module parameter is not set to 1, -EINVAL is returned.
+If cmma has already been enabled, -EINVAL is returned.

 While it is generally possible to create a huge page backed VM without this capability, the VM will not be able to run.